Spain

 UR BEROA is currently made up of 510 members and it supplies its services through district heating based on a cogeneration system.
 The facilities consist of three natural gas boilers, a cogeneration engine, a biomass boiler, and solar panels that generate hot water.
 The cooperative aims to significantly grow its member base, increase the energy services it provides, and implement collective RES-based self-consumption.
 These operations will require introducing strong collaboration with both existing and new actors (the city council, service providers, retailers, and citizen associations).

 The goal of the cooperative is to drive the shift towards a higher level of decarbonisation.
-The current residents are already very energy-aware, but we wish to see residents actively involved in sustainable energy actions.
+The current residents are already very energy-aware, but we wished to see residents actively involved in sustainable energy actions.
 In addition, the cooperative will be facing various challenges in the next 15-20 years.
 Some of these involve the introduction of new activities linked directly or indirectly with energy, such as new electric mobility services in the neighbourhood and self-consumption projects.
 Another challenge is presented by the cooperative needing to address generational renewal.
 UR BEROA, created 40 years ago, is largely led by its founding members.
 New generations and residents have the challenge of sustaining the cooperative and increasing the energy awareness and engagement of its members.
-We will also seek collaboration and support from other actors, particularly local and regional authorities and energy agencies, who will play a key role in building the path towards decarbonising UR BEROA.
-The case study is led by Tecnalia.
+We also seeked collaboration and support from other actors, particularly local and regional authorities and energy agencies, who play a key role in building the path towards decarbonising UR BEROA.
+The case study was led by Tecnalia.

 Contact